Leukemia-Commonly as Blood Cancer

 Clinical trials.
 Clinical trials are experiments to test new cancer treatments and new ways of using existing treatments.
 While clinical trials give you or your child a chance to try the latest cancer treatment, treatment benefits and risks may be uncertain.
 Discuss the benefits and risks of clinical trials with your doctor.

-Depending on your treatment plan, you may receive ongoing leukemia treatments long-term or treatment in phases.
-Generally, phased treatment involves three parts.
+<p>Depending on treatment plan, may receive ongoing leukemia treatments long-term or treatment in phases.
+Phased treatment involves three parts.
 Each phase has a specific goal.

 Consolidation (also called intensification).
 The goal is to kill any remaining undetected leukemia cells, so the cancer doesn’t return.
 You’ll usually receive consolidation therapy in cycles, over four to six months.